Cynnovative/py-wsvnc/README.md

 `py-wsvnc` is covered by the [MIT license](LICENSE).

+## Acknowledgements

+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+Distribution Statement A – Approved for Public Release, Distribution Unlimited

 ## Limitations

 - The client does not currently support `VMWares TightDiff Comp` encoding as used in their WebMKS.
 That is currently a WIP, do not use